-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Biggest star: Tim Cahill

-Ludicrous display of knowledge: If Cahill scores in Russia, he'd be one of the very few players to have ever scored a goal in four World Cups.
+Ludicrous display of knowledge: If Cahill scores in Russia, he would be one of the few players to have ever scored a goal in four World Cups.

 Title odds: 390/1